Adrian-Ng/Adrian-Ng.github.io/_pages/splash.md

     excerpt: "In a past life, my expertise lay in working with SQL databases and writing queries and stored procedures.
 During this period, I spent many occasion mentoring and educating.
 Here are some of my notes."

 sql2:
   - excerpt: 'Structured Query Language (SQL) is an easy-to-learn, albeit, high level language that you’ll find being used pretty much wherever you come across relational databases.
 It is used in essentially two ways: building databases and manipulating data.
-That is, we can divide the language into two broad categories:'
+That is, we can divide the language into two broad categories:

+  <br/><br/>
+  Data Definition Language (DDL)
+  <br/><br/>
+  &
+  <br/><br/>
+  Data Manipilation Language (DML)'

 fr_sql_ddl_dml: